 Effective July 1, 2012, the following changes have been made to the Student Loan Program:

 - For all students, Direct Loan Repayment Incentives were eliminated.
 These incentives provided a means to make loans affordable on the front end and while in repayment.
 Rebates were provided to reduce the origination fee, meaning the student receives more loan money to use for educational purposes due to fewer upfront fees deducted prior to disbursement.
 In repayment, students previously qualified for reductions to their interest rate making the overall cost of the loan less expensive.

 - Grace Period Interest Subsidy eliminated on subsidized loans during the six month grace period.

 - Subsidized Direct Stafford Loans will not accrue interest while enrolled in at least six credit hours (half-time) or more.
 Unsubsidized Direct Stafford Loans will accrue interest.
-Both loans are fixed at a 5.05% Interest Rate for the 2018-2019 Academic Year.
+Both loans are fixed at a 4.53% Interest Rate for the 2019-2020 Academic Year for undergraduates.
+2019-2020 Graduate Direct Unsubsidized Loans will accrue interest and the fixed interest rate is 6.08%.
 Students must register for at least six credits or more, in order to receive loan funding.